SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Contact Information

-This William Bracken is recognized as the ancestor who migrated to the New World.
+This William Bracken, (1671-1749), is recognized as the ancestor who migrated to the New World.
 William was born 1671 in the village of Melling, Lancashire.
 The Bracken surname is prominent in the Lancashire region of England, especially in the villages of Chipping and Melling as well as the rural area known as the Forest of Bowland.
 Around the year 1699 William and his young family immigrated to America landing in Philadelphia aboard the "Brittannia" of Liverpool.
 The first known record of him in America is his purchase, in 1702, of one hundred acres of land in Delaware.
-While it is evident that William made his home in New Castle County, Delaware, he did acquired much land in Pennsylvania because he believed that Lancaster County was a desirable place for his children to settle.
+While it is evident that William made his home in New Castle County, Delaware, he did acquire much land in Pennsylvania because he believed that Lancaster County was a desirable place for his children to settle.
 Our line continues on through William’s eldest son Thomas Bracken.
-Thomas was born in the county
+Thomas was born in the county of Yorkshire in England and was christened on April 4, 1695 in the village of Clapham.
+Thomas evidently lived in Delaware for the first thirty years or more of his married life, but sometime previous to 1759 he moved to a part of York County, Pennsylvania that was to later become a part of Adams County in 1800.
+Thomas and his family were members of the Episcopal Church as shown by their relationship to Christ Church in Huntington Township, then located in York county, now in Adams County, Pennsylvania.
+He was one of the vestrymen of the church in 1760 and 1761.

-Thomas’s daughter Hannah born about 1728 in New Castle County, Delaware is our 6th great-grandmother.
-She married Nicholas Bishop, II around 1750.
+Thomas’s daughter Hannah Bracken born about 1728 in New Castle County, Delaware is our 6th great-grandmother.
+She married Nicholas Bishop II around 1750.
 Sometime around 1765-66 Hannah and her husband joined the throng of Pennsylvania Scots-Irish that migrated to the uplands of western South Carolina along the Catawba River.
 They settled in an area in the Camden District that would in 1785 become Chester County South Carolina.
 Hannah lived in this location until after 1800 when she moved, with her son James, to Hopkins County, Kentucky.
-She produced seven known children of which each of her five sons fought in the American Revolution.
+She produced seven known children of which each of her five sons fought in the American Revolutionary War.

 The English Bracken surname originated as a topographic name from Middle English braken ‘bracken’ (from Old English bræcen or Old Norse brakni), or a habitational name from a place named with this word, such as Bracken in East Yorkshire or Bracon Ash in Norfolk.

+The complexity of researching records is compounded by the fact that in many cases an ancestors surname may also have been misspelled.
+This is especially true when searching census documents.
 The Soundex system was developed in an effort to assist with identifying spelling variations for a given surname.
 Soundex is a method of indexing names in the 1880, 1900, 1910, and 1920 US Census, and can aid genealogists in their research.
-Soundex Code for Bracken is B625.
-Other surnames sharing the B625 Soundex code: BARKMAN | BERGANDINE | BERGEN | BERGIN | BERGMAN | BERGMANN | BERKHEIMER | BIRKENHEAD | BRACKENBURY | BRACKHONGE | BRASINGTON | BRASSINGTON | BRECKENRIDGE | BRECKON | BRESNER | BRICKENDEN | BRICKMAN | BRIGANCE | BRIGHAM | BRIGMAN | BRIZENDINE | BROCKMAN | BROGAN | BROKINS | BROOKMAN | BROSNAN | BRYSON | BURCHAM | BURGAN | BURGIN | BURGOYNE | BURKAN | BURKHAMMER | BURKMAN | BURSON | BURZYNSKI |
+The Soundex Code for Bracken is B625.
+Other surnames sharing this Soundex Code: BARKMAN | BERGANDINE | BERGEN | BERGIN | BERGMAN | BERGMANN | BERKHEIMER | BIRKENHEAD | BRACKENBURY | BRACKHONGE | BRASINGTON | BRASSINGTON | BRECKENRIDGE | BRECKON | BRESNER | BRICKENDEN | BRICKMAN | BRIGANCE | BRIGHAM | BRIGMAN | BRIZENDINE | BROCKMAN | BROGAN | BROKINS | BROOKMAN | BROSNAN | BRYSON | BURCHAM | BURGAN | BURGIN | BURGOYNE | BURKAN | BURKHAMMER | BURKMAN | BURSON | BURZYNSKI |

 Source: Surname Resources at ROOTSWEB